-From 1 June 2017, Federal Law No103-FZ extended the earlier requirement that was introduced in 2016 for other types of elections than the presidential elections.
-The requirement states that election commission sessions devoted to the determination of vote returns and election results, as well as the counting of votes, can only be attended by those representatives of mass media publications who have been working for those publications for no less than two months prior to the official announcement of the date of elections, and that this employment must be confirmed by a labour contract or independent contractor agreement.
+From 1 June 2017, federal law No103-FZ extended the earlier requirement that was introduced in 2016 for other types of elections other than the presidential elections.
+The requirement states that the election commissions sessions devoted to the determination of vote returns and election results, as well as the counting of votes, can only be attended by those representatives of mass media publications that have been working in those publications for no less than two months prior to the official announcement of the date of elections, and this employment must be confirmed by the presence of a labour contract or independent contractor agreement.
 The said journalists must also be accredited in accordance with procedures established by the Central Election Commission.
 This provision substantially complicates the media coverage of elections and overall degrades the openness and transparency of the electoral process.

-From 5 December 2017, Federal Law No374-FZ entitled the Civic Chamber of the Russian Federation and the civic chambers of the Russian Federation constituents to appoint election monitors.
+From 5 December 2017, federal law No374-FZ entitled the Civic Chamber of the Russian Federation and the civic chambers of the Russian Federation constituents to appoint election monitors.
 Whether this novelty will facilitate better public monitoring remains to be seen in the course of the campaign.

-From 1 June 2017, Federal Law No103-FZ extended to the presidential elections another requirement that was also introduced in 2016 for other elections.
+From 1 June 2017, federal law No103-FZ extended to the presidential elections another requirement that was also introduced in 2016 for other elections.
 This requirement stipulates that persons who have the right to be present during voting should be given access to the voting premises at least one hour before the start of the elections.

-From 1 June 2017, the same Federal Law No103-FZ stipulates that the decision to remove a member of the ballot station election commission from participation in the commission's work, or to remove a public observer or any other person from the voting premises, is to be made by the court at the location of this specific commission.
-This measure, along with the Central Election Commission's outreach, is supposed to facilitate a measurable reduction in instances of removing election monitors and vote counting observers, de facto implementing a moratorium on such removals.
+From 1 June 2017, the same federal law No103-FZ stipulates that the decision on removing a member of the ballot station election commission from participation in the commission's work, or on removing a public observer or any other person from the voting premises, is to be made by the court at the location of this specific commission.
+This measure, along with the Central Election Commission's outreach, is supposed to facilitate a measurable reduction in the instances of removing election monitors and vote counting observers, de facto implementing a moratorium on such removals.

 During the presidential elections of 2012, voting premises were equipped with video monitoring equipment and the video feeds could be watched online, but this process was unregulated by any laws.
-From 1 June 2017, Federal Law No103-FZ formalized this practice, establishing that video monitoring and transmission devices may be used at voting premises except for those that are located in ballot stations set up in hospitals and other medical organizations with inpatient departments; at detention facilities for suspects and accused; at other places of temporary residence; in military units; on vessels that will be at sea on Election Day; in polar stations; and at ballot stations set up in other countries.
-Video monitoring and transmission equipment can be used at voting premises located in ballot stations where military personnel vote, excepting voting premises located at ballot stations in military units, with the agreement of the military unit's commander.
+From 1 June 2017, federal law No103-FZ formalized this practice, establishing that video monitoring and transmission devices may be used at voting premises except for those that are located in the ballot stations set up in hospitals and other medical organizations with inpatient departments; at the detention facilities for suspects and accused; at other places of temporary residence; military units; vessels that will be at sea on election day; polar stations; and ballot stations set up in other countries.
+Video monitoring and transmission equipment can be used at voting premises located in ballot stations, where military personnel vote, except for the voting premises located at ballot stations in military units, with the agreement of the military unit's commander.

-In addition to this, the law specifies that the ban on the publication of information about election results does not apply to the distribution of information by video monitoring and transmission devices installed at premises where votes are counted.
-This allows keeping video broadcast from the eastern regions of the country rolling, while the election continues in the European part.
+In addition to this, the law specifies that the ban on the publication of information about the election results does not apply to the distribution of information by video monitoring and transmission devices installed at the premises where votes are counted.
+This allows to keep the broadcast of video from the eastern regions of the country rolling, while the election continues in the European part.

-From 5 December 2017, Federal Law No374-FZ also allows for the installation of video monitoring and transmission devices at the territorial election commissions, and this should be recognized as an important measure to facilitate greater openness and transparency of the territorial commissions' work.
+From 5 December 2017, federal law No374-FZ also allows for the installation of video monitoring and transmission devices at the territorial election commissions, and this should be recognized as an important measure to facilitate greater openness and transparency of the territorial commissions' work.